WebRTC Widget

 Integration

 Add a single <script> tag to your page.
-The only required attribute is data-webrtc-code, which is the agent code (starts with grtc-) obtained from the Guava dashboard.
+The only required attribute is webrtc-code, which is the agent code (starts with grtc-) obtained from the Guava dashboard.

 index.html